mvolkmann/blog/src/web-components.md

 {% aTargetBlank "https://html.spec.whatwg.org/multipage/custom-elements.html",
 "Custom Elements" %} provide a way to define and use custom HTML elements.

+The names of custom elements must be all lowercase and contain at least one hyphen.
+This avoids name conflicts with standard HTML elements.

 ## Shadow DOM

 The {% aTargetBlank "https://dom.spec.whatwg.org/#interface-shadowroot",